simonmichael/hledger_site/mockups.md

 *2021-01-30 draft of improved balance command docs, keeping [#1353](https://github.com/simonmichael/hledger/issues/1353) in mind.*

-The `balance` command is a general-purpose report that lists accounts (all of them, by default) along with the amounts posted to them during some period (the whole journal period, by default).
+The `balance` command is a general-purpose report that lists accounts (all of them, by default) along with the total amounts posted to them (during the whole journal period, by default).
 You can use [query](#queries) arguments or options to limit the report to specific accounts, a different time period, only cleared transactions, etc.